T-Norms Driven Loss Functions for Machine Learning: Experimental Results

-Each paper is represented via its bag-of-words, which is a vector having the same size of the vocabulary with the i-th element having a value equal to 1 or 0, depending on whether the i-th word in the vocabulary is present or not present in the document, respectively.
-The dictionary consists of 3703 unique words.
-The set of input document representations is indicated as $X$, which is split into a training and test set $X_{tr}$ and $X_{te}$, respectively.
+Each paper is represented via its bag-of-words, which is a vector having the same size of the vocabulary with the i-th element having a value equal to 1 or 0, depending on whether the i-th word in the vocabulary is present or \ar{absent} in the document, respectively. \ar{In particular, the dictionary in this task} consists of 3703 unique words.
+The set of input document representations is indicated by $X$, which is split into a train and test set $X_{tr}$ and $X_{te}$, respectively.
 The percentage of documents in the two splits is varied across the different experiments.
-The six task functions $p_i$ with $i \in \{Agents, AI, DB, IR, ML , HCI\}$ are bound to the six outputs of a Multi-Layer-Perceptron (MLP) implemented in TF.
+The six task functions $P_i$ with $i \in \{Agents, AI, DB, IR, ML , HCI\}$ are bound to the six outputs of a Multi-Layer-Perceptron (MLP) implemented in TF.
 The neural architecture has 3 hidden layers, with 100 ReLU units each, and softmax activation on the output.
 Therefore, the task functions share the weights of the hidden layers in such a way that all of them can exploit a common hidden representation.
-The $cite$ predicate is a given (fully known a prior) function, which outputs 1 if the document passed as first argument cites the document passed as second argument, otherwise it outputs 0.
-Furthermore, a given function $P_i$ is defined for each $p_i$, such that it outputs $1$ iff $x$ is a positive example for the category $i$ (i.e. it belongs to that category).
-A manifold regularization learning problem~\citep{belkin2006manifold} can be defined by providing, $\forall i \in \{Agents, AI, DB, IR, ML, HCI\}$, the following two FOL formulas:
+The $Cite$ predicate is a given function, which outputs 1 if the document passed as first argument cites the document passed as second argument, otherwise it outputs 0.
+Furthermore, \ar{an additional given predicate $\mathcal{P}_i$} is defined for each $P_i$, such that it outputs $1$ \ar{if and only if} $x$ is a positive example for the category $i$ (i.e. it belongs to that category). \ar{$\mathcal{P}_i$ is a supervision predicate, which easily allows us to introduce a supervised signal using FOL ( Section \ref{sec:general_formulas}).} A manifold regularization learning problem~\cite{belkin2006manifold} can be defined by providing, $\forall i \in \{Agents, AI, DB, IR, ML, HCI\}$, the following two FOL formulas:

 where only positive supervisions have been provided because the trained networks for this task employ a softmax activation function on the output layer, which has the effect of imposing mutually exclusivity among the task functions, reinforcing the positive class and discouraging all the others.
-While this behaviour could have been trivially expressed using logic, this network architecture provides a principled baseline to compare against and it was therefore used across all the experiments for this dataset.